lanazirot/AppService/README.md

 ## Introduction :green_book:

-> AppServiceNLD was an app made for Nuevo Laredo, Tamaulipas' citizens looking for job or, not common services
+> AppServiceNLD was an app made for Nuevo Laredo, Tamaulipas' citizens looking for job or, not common services.
+AppServiceNLD isn't working nowadays (API key was removed, for example)

 ## What AppService is able to do? :question: